Cumulocity-IoT/c8y-docs/content/enterprise-tenant/time-series-migration-support-bundle/time-series-migration.md

 ### Description and progress monitoring {#description-and-progress-monitoring}

 The **Time series migration** page is divided into 2 sections.
-The top one is called **Ongoing migration** and displays current state of ongoing migration for respective tenant.
-This section provides controls over active process.
-The information is displayed only after the migration is started and is in one of the progressing states (In progress, Migrated, Verifying, Verified).
+The top one is called **Ongoing migration** and displays the current state of the ongoing migration for the respective tenant.
+This section provides control over the active process.
+The information is displayed only after the migration has started and is in one of the progressing states (In progress, Migrated, Verifying, Verified).

 Here you can see the following information: